Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 }
 ```

 The solution is the same as the easy version.
-The only difference is that the secret address is not printed — we have to find it from the binary.
+The only difference is that the secret address is not printed, we have to find it from the binary.
 From the decompiled code we can see it is stored at `byte_428363`.

 ### Exploit